Skip to Content

 3. Heat a large skillet over medium-high heat.
 Add the sausage and cook, stirring, breaking into pieces, until beginning to brown, 5 minutes.
 Add the butter, onion and celery, continue cooking until the sausage is browned and crumbled, about 5 minutes more.

-4. Add the sausage/onion mixture to the bowl with the bread.
-Add the parsley, sage, rosemary, thyme, nutmeg, salt, and pepper.
-Toss to evenly distribute.
+4. Add the sausage mixture to the bowl with the bread.
+Add the parsley, sage, rosemary, thyme, nutmeg, salt, and pepper and toss to distribute evenly.
 Pour in 1½ cups of the chicken broth and gently toss to combine.

 5. In a medium bowl, whisk together the eggs and the remaining 1 cup of chicken broth.
 Add to the bread mixture and gently toss until thoroughly combined.

-6. Transfer the sausage mixture to the prepared baking dish.
-Cover the dish with foil, and bake until set, about 30 minutes.
-The mixture shouldn’t move when you jiggle the pan.
-(See note.)
-Remove the dish from the oven and discard the foil.
-Return to the oven uncovered and bake until browned and crispy on top, about 45 minutes more.
+6. Transfer to the prepared baking dish.
+Cover with foil, and bake until set, about 30 minutes.
+Remove the foil and return to the oven uncovered.
+Bake until browned and crispy on top, about 45 minutes more.

 Nutrition Info